Tour de France Grand Depart wins award for boosting UK cycling

 The boost given to UK cycling by the Tour de France Grand Depart has been recognised with a special award.

 The summer 2007 event was singled out for particular praise at the London Transport Awards, after it had failed to make the shortlist in the main cycling category.
-The Tour de France Grand Depart attracted some two million spectators in
+The Tour de France Grand Depart attracted some two million spectators in London and a further one million in the Kent countryside.

 Initial figures show there was a 10 per cent increase in cycling in the capital from April to September last year, and the Grand Depart is seen by many as the driving force behind that.